luarocks/lua-style-guide/README.md

 return myclass
 ```

+* The class table and the class metatable should both be local.
+If containing
+metamethods, the metatable may be declared as a top-level local, named
+`MyClass_mt`.

 > **Rationale:** It’s easy to see in the code above that the functions with
 `MyClass` in their signature are methods.
 A deeper discussion of the